 Illinois School Code provides special circumstances by which school districts can authorize student exemption from the daily physical education (PE) by official school board policy.
-In this regard, exemptions from physical education instruction at the 12th grade level may be granted for those students in the following situations:
+In this regard, exemptions from physical education instruction may be granted for those students in the following situations:

-- 1. Students who participate in an interscholastic athletic program, including cheerleading and marching band. - Students, who, in order to be granted admission to a specific institution of higher learning, must complete a specific academic course not included in existing state or local graduation standards. - 3.
-Students who lack sufficient course credit or lack one or more specific courses in order to meet state and/or local graduation requirements. - 4.
+- Students who participate in an interscholastic athletic program, including cheerleading and marching band.
+9-12 - Students, who, in order to be granted admission to a specific institution of higher learning, must complete a specific academic course not included in existing state or local graduation standards.
+11-12 - 3.
+Students who lack sufficient course credit or lack one or more specific courses in order to meet state and/or local graduation requirements.
+11-12 - 4.
 Students with Individualized Education Programs (IEP's) that require special education support services to be delivered during physical education time.
+9-12